RAF Odiham

 |

-No 230 Squadron continued to operate Wessex and Whirlwinds from Wittering, however, a contingent of Pumas from the squadron operated at Odiham from October 1971.
-At the end of January 1972, 230 Squadron became fully Puma equipped, with 38 Group HQ leaving Odiham for RAF Benson in May.
-No 230 Squadron like 33 Squadron, also detached to Northern Ireland and acted in support of operations in Belize.
+No. 230 Squadron continued to operate Wessex and Whirlwinds from Wittering.
+However, a contingent of Pumas from the squadron served at Odiham from October 1971.
+At the end of January 1972, No. 230 Squadron became fully Puma equipped, with No. 38 Group HQ leaving Odiham for RAF Benson in May.
+No. 230 Squadron like No. 33, also detached to Northern Ireland and acted in support of operations in Belize.

-As long ago as March 1967 the twin rotor Boeing Vertol CH-47 Chinook had been seen as a replacement for the Belvedere, but the initial order for fifteen airframes was cancelled due to defence cuts.
-In 1978 thought again turned to the procurement of the Chinook and thirty airframes were ordered, to be designated HC.1.
-Odiham was the natural choice to house the new helicopter, 18 Squadron was chosen to be the first operator of the Chinook and returned from Germany to convert to their new mount, in their place 230 Squadron flew east with their Pumas to fill the gap.
+As long ago as March 1967, the twin-rotor Boeing Vertol CH-47 Chinook had been seen as a replacement for the Belvedere, but the initial order for fifteen airframes was cancelled due to defence cuts.
+In 1978 thought again turned to the procurement of the Chinook, and 30 airframes were ordered to be designated HC.1.
+Odiham was the natural choice to house the new helicopter.
+No. 18 Squadron was chosen to be the first operator of the Chinook and returned from Germany to convert to their new mount.
+In their place, No. 230 Squadron flew east with their Pumas to fill the gap.

 |

-The first Chinooks arrived at Odiham in December 1980, entering service with 240 OCU, with the Wessex element of the Unit detaching to RAF Benson to form a separate training unit.
+The first Chinooks arrived at Odiham in December 1980, entering service with No. 240 OCU, with the Wessex element of the unit detaching to RAF Benson to form a separate training unit.

-No 18 (B) Squadron reformed at the airfield on 4 August 1981 but with so many Chinooks coming into service, space was becoming an issue.
-To counter this 72 Squadron moved its Wessex to RAF Aldergrove in Northern Ireland, in order to boost its anti-terrorist role in the troubled province.
+No. 18 Squadron reformed at the airfield on 4 August 1981, but with so many Chinooks coming into service, space became an issue.
+To counter this, No. 72 Squadron moved its Wessex to RAF Aldergrove in Northern Ireland to boost its anti-terrorist role in the troubled province.

-No 18 (B) Squadron reformed at the airfield on 4 August 1981 but with so many Chinooks coming into service, space was becoming an issue.
-To counter this 72 Squadron moved its Wessex to RAF Aldergrove in Northern Ireland, in order to boost its anti-terrorist role in the troubled province.
+No. 18 Squadron reformed at the airfield on 4 August 1981, but with so many Chinooks coming into service, space became an issue.
+To counter this, No. 72 Squadron moved its Wessex to RAF Aldergrove in Northern Ireland to boost its anti-terrorist role in the troubled province.

 The Falklands War

-In April 1982 a short brutal conflict erupted in a group of Islands that most people in the UK had never heard of, The Falklands.
-In order to deflect attention from problems in Argentina, the head of the military junta, General Galtieri, ordered an invasion of South Georgia and the Falkland Islands.
-He had gambled on the British not having the will or the wherewithal to fight to retake the Islands, he was wrong.
+In April 1982, a short, brutal conflict erupted in a group of Islands that most people in the UK had never heard of, The Falklands.
+To deflect attention from problems in Argentina, the head of the military junta, General Galtieri, ordered an invasion of South Georgia and the Falkland Islands.
+Although he had gambled on the British not having the will or the wherewithal to fight to retake the Islands, he was wrong.

 Galtieri had underestimated the UK's Prime Minister Margaret Thatcher, who was a lady not to be taken on lightly, or one to be misjudged.
-Thatcher ordered that a Task Force be sent to retake the Islands, this sailed on 5 April 1982 from Portsmouth with the carriers HMS Hermes & HMS Invincible, together with a number of escort and support vessels.
-The story of the Falklands War is well known to most historians and does not need to be repeated in depth here, but 18 Squadron's involvement with their Chinooks should be recalled.
+Accordingly, Thatcher ordered that a Task Force be sent to retake the Islands.
+This flotilla sailed on 5 April 1982 from Portsmouth with the carriers HMS Hermes and HMS Invincible, together with a number of escort and support vessels.
+The story of the Falklands War is well known to most historians and does not need to be repeated in-depth here, but 18 Squadron's involvement with their Chinooks should be recalled.

-In April 1982 a short brutal conflict erupted in a group of Islands that most people in the UK had never heard of, The Falklands.
-In order to deflect attention from problems in Argentina, the head of the military junta, General Galtieri, ordered an invasion of South Georgia and the Falkland Islands.
-He had gambled on the British not having the will or the wherewithal to fight to retake the Islands, he was wrong.
+In April 1982, a short, brutal conflict erupted in a group of Islands that most people in the UK had never heard of, The Falklands.
+To deflect attention from problems in Argentina, the head of the military junta, General Galtieri, ordered an invasion of South Georgia and the Falkland Islands.
+Although he had gambled on the British not having the will or the wherewithal to fight to retake the Islands, he was wrong.

 Galtieri had underestimated the UK's Prime Minister Margaret Thatcher, who was a lady not to be taken on lightly, or one to be misjudged.
-Thatcher ordered that a Task Force be sent to retake the Islands, this sailed on 5 April 1982 from Portsmouth with the carriers HMS Hermes & HMS Invincible, together with a number of escort and support vessels.
-The story of the Falklands War is well known to most historians and does not need to be repeated in depth here, but 18 Squadron's involvement with their Chinooks should be recalled.
+Accordingly, Thatcher ordered that a Task Force be sent to retake the Islands.
+This flotilla sailed on 5 April 1982 from Portsmouth with the carriers HMS Hermes and HMS Invincible, together with a number of escort and support vessels.
+The story of the Falklands War is well known to most historians and does not need to be repeated in-depth here, but 18 Squadron's involvement with their Chinooks should be recalled.

-As the ships of the Task Force sailed through the English Channel, 18 Squadron's Chinooks were used to transfer stores & equipment from shore to ship, in short order another very important tasking was asked of the Squadron.
-Three hours after sailing the Captain of HMS Invincible, Jeremy Black, was informed by his engineering officer that a loud knocking could be heard coming from one of the ship's propulsion gearboxes.
-Changing items within the gearbox even in port would be a difficult, but, just imagine having to do it at sea.
-The part required weighed three tons and needed to be transported from the manufacturer Rolls Royce and then with onward transit out to the Invincible.
+As the ships of the Task Force sailed through the English Channel, No. 18 Squadron's Chinooks were used to transfer stores and equipment from shore to ship.
+But, in short order, another very important tasking was asked of the unit.
+Three hours after sailing, the Captain of HMS Invincible, Jeremy Black, was informed by his engineering officer that a loud knocking could be heard coming from one of the ship's propulsion gearboxes.
+Changing items within the gearbox, even in port, would be difficult, but just imagine having to do it at sea.
+The part required weighed three tons and needed to be transported from the manufacturer Rolls Royce and then onward transit out to the Invincible.

 |

-One of the squadron's Chinooks was tasked to carry out the lift but two problems presented themselves.
-The first was the Chinook carried no radar and thick fog had developed in the Channel, therefore a Royal Navy Sea King acted as navigator and guided the helicopter with its valuable cargo to the ship.
-Second problem was the Chinook crew had not landed on a ship before, but as they say there is nothing like learning on the job.
-The part was successfully delivered on-board but a further ten days were required to fit it and get the propeller shaft turning again, all this time the Invincible was sailing with only one engine in operation.
+One of the squadron's Chinooks was tasked to carry out the lift, but two problems presented themselves.
+The first was the Chinook carried no radar, and a thick fog had developed in the Channel.
+Therefore a Royal Navy Sea King acted as navigator and guided the helicopter with its valuable cargo to the ship.
+The second problem was the Chinook crew had not landed on a ship before, but as they say, there is nothing like learning on the job.
+The part was successfully delivered on board, but an additional ten days were required to fit it and get the propeller shaft turning again.
+All this time, the Invincible was sailing with only one engine in operation.

 25th May 1982

-One of the most important ships in the Task Force was MV Atlantic Conveyor and it was on this vessel that, along with a number of other aircraft and helicopters, that four of 18 Squadron's Chinooks had embarked for the long trip to the Falklands.
-Arriving in the Total Exclusion Zone on 18 May 1982 and in rolling seas, work started on making the Chinooks ready for flight.
+One of the most important ships in the Task Force was MV Atlantic Conveyor, and it was on this vessel that, along with a number of other aircraft and helicopters, four of No. 18 Squadron's Chinooks had embarked for the long trip to the Falklands.
+Arriving in the Total Exclusion Zone on 18 May 1982 and in rolling seas, work started making the Chinooks ready for flight.

 Peace Returns

-On the 1 September 1982, 7 Squadron formed to become the RAF's second unit to operate the Chinook.
-No 7 has a long history originally forming in May 1914 at Farnborough flying Sopwith Tabloids, between the wars Vickers Vimys, Virginias & Heyfords.
-At one time 7 Squadron was commanded by Charles Portal, who was to be promoted to Chief of the Air Staff during World War Two.
+On 1 September 1982, No. 7 Squadron formed to become the RAF's second unit to operate the Chinook.
+The squadron has a long history, initially forming in May 1914 at Farnborough flying Sopwith Tabloids, between the wars Vickers Vimys, Virginias and Handley Page Heyfords.
+At one time, the unit was commanded by Charles Portal, who was to be promoted to Chief of the Air Staff during World War Two.

-The Squadron flew Armstrong Whitworth Whitleys in the early days of war before moving onto the Shorts Stirling, then the Avro Lancaster and post war, the Vickers Valiant.
-Disbandment came in October 1962 with reformation on 1st May 1970 flying English Electric Canberras in the target facilities role.
+The unit flew Armstrong Whitworth Whitleys in the early days of the war before moving onto to be the first squadron to operate the Short Stirling.
+From August 1942 it joined the Pathfinders and flew with No. 3 Group, Oakington and converted to the Avro Lancaster in July 1943.
+Post-war it was equipped with the Avro Lincoln B.2 and Vickers Valiant B.1.
+Disbandment came in October 1962 with reformation on 1 May 1970 flying English Electric Canberra TT.18, B.2 and T.19s in the target facilities role.
+Further disbandment came on 5 January 1982 before reforming on the date mentioned in the paragraph above.

-Initially 7 Squadron shared its Chinooks with 18 Squadron but was fully equipped by mid 1983.
-Following the end of the Falklands conflict the formation of 1310 Flight required that some 7 and 18 Squadrons Chinooks be detached to the South Atlantic outpost.
+Initially, No. 7 Squadron shared its Chinooks with No. 18 Squadron but was fully equipped by mid-1983.
+Following the end of the Falklands conflict, the formation of No. 1310 Flight required that some Nos.
+7 and 18 Squadrons Chinooks be detached to the South Atlantic outpost.

-By the start of 1984, 18 Squadron had moved to RAF Gutersloh, which left Odiham with 7 and 33 Squadrons together with 240 OCU.
-In 1993, 27 Squadron disbanded at RAF Marham where it had been flying Tornados, reforming at Odiham as 27 (Reserve) from 240 OCU, it was then tasked with the training of Puma and Chinook crews.
-In June 1997, 33 relocated with its Pumas to RAF Benson which left 27 Squadron to fully convert to the Chinook by January 1998.
+By the start of 1984, No. 18 Squadron had moved to RAF Gutersloh, which left Odiham with Nos.
+7 and 33 Squadrons together with No. 240 OCU.
+In 1993, No. 27 Squadron disbanded at RAF Marham where it had been flying Tornados, reforming at Odiham as No. 27 (Reserve) from No. 240 OCU.
+It was then tasked with the training of Puma and Chinook crews.
+In June 1997, No. 33 relocated with its Pumas to RAF Benson, leaving No. 27 Squadron to fully convert to the Chinook by January 1998.

-On the 1 September 1982, 7 Squadron formed to become the RAF's second unit to operate the Chinook.
-No 7 has a long history originally forming in May 1914 at Farnborough flying Sopwith Tabloids, between the wars Vickers Vimys, Virginias & Heyfords.
-At one time 7 Squadron was commanded by Charles Portal, who was to be promoted to Chief of the Air Staff during World War Two.
+On 1 September 1982, No. 7 Squadron formed to become the RAF's second unit to operate the Chinook.
+The squadron has a long history, initially forming in May 1914 at Farnborough flying Sopwith Tabloids, between the wars Vickers Vimys, Virginias and Handley Page Heyfords.
+At one time, the unit was commanded by Charles Portal, who was to be promoted to Chief of the Air Staff during World War Two.

-The Squadron flew Armstrong Whitworth Whitleys in the early days of war before moving onto the Shorts Stirling, then the Avro Lancaster and post war, the Vickers Valiant.
-Disbandment came in October 1962 with reformation on 1st May 1970 flying English Electric Canberras in the target facilities role.
+The unit flew Armstrong Whitworth Whitleys in the early days of the war before moving onto to be the first squadron to operate the Short Stirling.
+From August 1942 it joined the Pathfinders and flew with No. 3 Group, Oakington and converted to the Avro Lancaster in July 1943.
+Post-war it was equipped with the Avro Lincoln B.2 and Vickers Valiant B.1.
+Disbandment came in October 1962 with reformation on 1 May 1970 flying English Electric Canberra TT.18, B.2 and T.19s in the target facilities role.
+Further disbandment came on 5 January 1982 before reforming on the date mentioned in the paragraph above.

-Initially 7 Squadron shared its Chinooks with 18 Squadron but was fully equipped by mid 1983.
-Following the end of the Falklands conflict the formation of 1310 Flight required that some 7 and 18 Squadrons Chinooks be detached to the South Atlantic outpost.
+Initially, No. 7 Squadron shared its Chinooks with No. 18 Squadron but was fully equipped by mid-1983.
+Following the end of the Falklands conflict, the formation of No. 1310 Flight required that some Nos.
+7 and 18 Squadrons Chinooks be detached to the South Atlantic outpost.

-By the start of 1984, 18 Squadron had moved to RAF Gutersloh, which left Odiham with 7 and 33 Squadrons together with 240 OCU.
-In 1993, 27 Squadron disbanded at RAF Marham where it had been flying Tornados, reforming at Odiham as 27 (Reserve) from 240 OCU, it was then tasked with the training of Puma and Chinook crews.
-In June 1997, 33 relocated with its Pumas to RAF Benson which left 27 Squadron to fully convert to the Chinook by January 1998.
+By the start of 1984, No. 18 Squadron had moved to RAF Gutersloh, which left Odiham with Nos.
+7 and 33 Squadrons together with No. 240 OCU.
+In 1993, No. 27 Squadron disbanded at RAF Marham where it had been flying Tornados, reforming at Odiham as No. 27 (Reserve) from No. 240 OCU.
+It was then tasked with the training of Puma and Chinook crews.
+In June 1997, No. 33 relocated with its Pumas to RAF Benson, leaving No. 27 Squadron to fully convert to the Chinook by January 1998.

 Conflicts

-As the 1980s progressed it was a time of relative peace as far a large scale conflicts were concerned.
-The end of the decade saw the end of the Cold War and the East & West Germans were tearing down the Berlin Wall to once again reunite the divided city.
+As the 1980s progressed, it was a time of relative peace as far a large scale conflicts were concerned.
+The end of the decade saw the end of the Cold War, and the East and West Germans were tearing down the Berlin Wall to reunite the divided city once again.
 The future looked bright as far as a Third World War was concerned, but war clouds were gathering again in the Middle East and the former Yugoslavia.
-This would result in unrest that still continues to this day.
-During these conflicts Odiham's helicopters have been involved in some of the hottest areas of trouble and have performed heroic deeds under fire.
+This would result in unrest that continues to this day.
+During these conflicts, Odiham's helicopters have been involved in some of the hottest areas of trouble and have performed heroic deeds under fire.

 |